kvaps/docker-kolab/README.md

 echo host.mydomain.tld > hostname
 ```

-Copy your SSL certificates into your build directory and name them as follows:
+Copy your SSL certificates into the build directory and name them as follows:

 `domain.crt` Your signed certificate